The Heartbreaking Truth About Elvis and Priscilla Presley's Love Story - E! Online

 They got their license at about 3 a.m., Priscilla remembered to Closer, and tied the knot in a room at the Aladdin Hotel in front of 14 people, the ceremony officiated by Nevada Supreme Court Judge David Zenoff.
 A quick press conference and a champagne breakfast for 100 guests followed downstairs.
 (They later threw a bigger party at Graceland.)

-"My wedding was very unusual," Priscilla recalled last year, per Vogue.
+"My wedding was very unusual," Priscilla recalled, per Vogue.
 "It was the people closest to us, and private, and that's how we wanted it.
 We didn't want a fan club.
 We didn't want a circus."

 After the ceremony, Elvis quipped, "Well, I guess it was about time.
 With the life I had, I decided it would be best to wait."